Turkey refugee crisis deepens as Islamic State besieges Syrian border town

 Thousands of Kurds from across Turkey have descended on the border in recent days, some living in quasi-refugee camps, in solidarity with displaced Kurdish communities, with police repeatedly firing tear gas to disperse protesters.

-"Our family and friends are in Kobani, this border has no meaning for us," said Songul Morsumbul, a protest organiser.
+"Our family and friends are in Kobani, this border has no meaning for us," said Songul Morsumbul, a protest organizer.
 "But the state attacks us with gas, tells us we're terrorists."

 Cemile Gunay's son and daughter both left their home in Turkey's southeastern city of Mardin to fight against Islamic State four months ago, and she has heard nothing from them since, except one brief glimpse in a TV news report.